AreliMH/COSC439-002_Project/README.md

 - Use socket programming to connect a host and opponent on the same network
 - Gain experience with socket programming and its implementation

-### Importance
-With the rise of online multiplayer games, local multiplayer experiences have become less common.
-However, local multiplayer still facilitates communication and bonding among peers.
-The user experience of playing Tic-Tac-Toe on one computer can be awkward, so this solution brings the game into a local network environment to make multiplayer more engaging and accessible.

 ### Features
 The game implements several features to ensure smooth gameplay over a local network:
 - **Multiplayer functionality**: Connect two players on the same network